b10902026-jimmy/acapelatts_go/README.md

 # Video Upload and Processing Service

-This is a video processing service developed in Go, featuring functions such as extracting voice from videos, converting the voice to text, generating subtitle files, and splitting the video into multiple segments based on the subtitles.
+This is a video processing service developed using the Go language.
+Its main features include extracting audio from videos, converting the audio to text, generating subtitle files, and dividing the video into multiple segments based on subtitles.
+Each segment is processed in parallel, replacing human voices with AI-generated voices, and then combining all the processed segments for output.

 ## Features